Queensland borders: Surveying the Queensland-New South Wales border

 Only the parallel of latitude and the border ranges had to be surveyed.
-The river section did not require survey as it was a natural feature and was readily identifiable.
+The river section did not require survey, as it was a natural feature and was readily identifiable.

 Starting from Point Danger in June 1863, the surveyors marked a rock with their initials.
 The mark included a colony abbreviation and the last two digits of the year.
-However, the rock mark was lost at the turn of the century, probably due to quarrying.
+However, the rock mark was lost at the turn of the century, probably from quarrying.

-Although two separate surveys were carried out, in many instances both surveyors used the same tree to mark the corners.
+Two separate surveys were carried out, but in many instances both surveyors used the same tree to mark the corners.
 As a result of the two different surveys, Rowland and Roberts defined the border in different positions.
 At the direction of the Queensland Surveyor-General, Roberts deviated from the definable position of the watershed in order to increase accuracy of the survey.

 The New South Wales and Queensland governments have since essentially adopted the survey of Roberts in preference to that by Rowland.

 In 2001 as part of the celebration of the centenary of the Federation of Australia, a monument to Roberts and Rowland was placed on the border of Queensland and New South Wales at 28.2408°S 153.3771°E.